cockroachdb/docs/v22.1/selection-queries.md

 listed within parentheses.
 Each parenthesis group defines a single row in the resulting table.

 The columns of the resulting table data have automatically generated names.
-[These names can be modified with `AS`](table-expressions.html#aliased-table-expressions) when the `VALUES` clause is used as a sub-query.
+When the `VALUES` clause is used as a [subquery](subqueries.html), you can modify these names with [`AS`](table-expressions.html#aliased-table-expressions).

 #### Example